aroberge/friendly-traceback-docs/docs/html/_sources/repl.rst.txt

 However, using a console is useful to demonstrate various features of Friendly-traceback.
-Furthermore, as we will see when we discuss using Friendly-traceback with editors, knowing the console basics here might come in handy.
+Furthermore, as we will see when we discuss using Friendly-traceback with editors, knowing the console basics shown here might come in handy.

 what()